GigaVoli/Design-thinking/README.md

 Start the project by downloading python at Python.org

-go to https://www.python.org/downloads/release/python-3119/ to get to the right version
+go to https://www.python.org/downloads/release/python-3119/ to get to the right version for windows, https://www.python.org/downloads/release/python-3119/ for linux, and https://www.python.org/downloads/release/python-3119/ for mac

 back to github: go to the big CODE button and press download zip